PrabinaMeher/PlantDRP/README.md

 ### bin folder
 contains psiblast executable
 ### dataset folder
-contains the training dataset, which was used to train the model, and the testing dataset, which was used to evaluate the model's performance.
+contains the training dataset, which we used to train the model, and the testing dataset, which was used to evaluate the model's performance

 # Usage
 - Create a working directory.